DrieStone/TeslaData-Widget/README.md

 - v1.8
    - Added a configuration system so the user doesn't have to edit Javascript files to set up TeslaData
+   - Added iPad support
+   - Fixed layout issues with medium layout (the car info was too high in the widget)
 - v1.7
    - Add my own map API key so users don't have to try to get their own (although still recommended).
    - Save a local copy of the map to reuse (to reduce calls to the mapping service).